The Lady from Shanghai is back in cinemas, including an extended run at BFI Southbank, from 25 July.

 Perhaps it might be considered lazy casting that Howard Hawks got Humphrey Bogart in to play private eye Philip Marlowe in this adaptation of the Raymond Chandler novel.
 After all, Bogart had played that other great hard-boiled gumshoe, Sam Spade, in The Maltese Falcon (1941), one of film noir’s very first shots across the bow.

 But The Big Sleep’s innovations came elsewhere.
 Hawks takes the by now established visual and thematic scenery of noir and uses it to create… a screwball romance.
 Sure, there are shadows, vice and guns enough in this story of blackmail, pornography and spoiled daughters – “my, my, my” says Marlowe after another revolver is pulled on him, “so many guns around town, and so few brains”.
-Yet noir’s world-weary cynicism is only a game here, as meaningless as the plot that no one can follow – it’s all just movie backdrop to the whipcrack foreplay talk of Bogart and Lauren Bacall, real-life husband and wife to whom Hawks gives a movie to ping-pong innuendo at each other like a gloriously inclusive form of delayed gratification.
+Yet noir’s world-weary cynicism is only a game here, as meaningless as the plot that no one can follow – it’s all just movie backdrop to the whipcrack foreplay talk of Bogart and Lauren Bacall, real-life husband and wife to whom Hawks gives a movie to ping-pong innuendo at each other like a gloriously inclusive means of delaying gratification.

 The director never made another film noir, probably because he wasn’t able to play the game: noir’s wallows in the gutter should be sceptical and disenchanted, but Hawks brings the ecstasy.